stuffmatic/zephyr-usb-midi/README.md

 This repo contains a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI 1.0 device class](https://www.usb.org/sites/default/files/midi10.pdf) along with a [small test app](src/main.c).
 As the name suggests, this class lets a device running Zephyr send and receive [MIDI](https://en.wikipedia.org/wiki/MIDI) data over USB using a widely supported standard protocol.

-The implementation in its current state should be usable but __is still work in progress__ and uses Zephyr's [soon to be deprecated](https://github.com/zephyrproject-rtos/zephyr/issues/42066) current USB device stack.
+The implementation in its current state should be usable but __is still work in progress__ and uses Zephyr's current and [soon to be deprecated](https://github.com/zephyrproject-rtos/zephyr/issues/42066) USB device stack.
 The goal is to eventually move to the new stack and get the implementation in good enough shape to submit a PR to mainline Zephyr if there's interest.
 Any help to achieve this would be much appreciated, for example

 * testing on different boards
 * testing compatibility with different host operating systems